The One Food Men Should Eat Every Day

-Summer is the season for fruit.
-From fresh watermelon to ripe strawberries, it’s the best time to add some fresh produce into your diet, and one of the best additions for men specifically is blueberries.
+Summer is often thought of as the season for fruit.
+From fresh watermelon to ripe strawberries, it's the best time to add some fresh produce into your diet, but you should be eating fruit all year.
+And for men, there is one fruit that should always be an addition to their diet, and that's blueberries.
 Regardless of the season, you should always have a pint of juicy blueberries on hand.

 "Blueberries are some of the most antioxidant-packed foods, especially relative to their calorie intake," says Melissa Majumdar, MS, RD, CSOWM, LDN, registered dietitian and national media spokesperson for the Academy of Nutrition and Dietetics.
 "Half a cup of blueberries contains only 40 calories."